SimoneMezzaro/AIDefenders/docker/README.md

+> [!IMPORTANT]
->:warning This file contains the original Code Defenders documentation for deploying Code Defenders using Docker.
+> This file contains the original documentation for deploying Code Defenders using Docker.
-Refer to [README.md](README.md) for running the AI Defenders integration.
+Refer to [README.md](../README.md) to run the AI Defenders integration.

 # Code Defenders